fmalina/revisions-blocl/activism/wiredforculture.md

 taxes and the performance of ridiculous rituals, and make questionable claims to be connected to the gods?

-Here we must remind ourselves that large societies don’t exist for the good of the masses, but because we as individuals get more out of them than we would from a smaller grouping or even no grouping at all.
+Here we must remind ourselves that large societies don't exist for the good of the masses, but because we as individuals get more out of them than we would from a smaller grouping or even no grouping at all.
 So, there is no expectation that the leaders that emerge in the new chiefdoms and nation-states will be